Ashwani-hub/cryptocurrencies/README.md

 * Create visualization results with 2D and 3D scatter plots.

 ## Resources
-* Data Sources: crypto_data.csv (Retrieved from  CryptoCompare)
+* Data Sources: crypto_data.csv (Retrieved from Â CryptoCompare)
 * Software: Python 3.7.10, Conda 4.10.3, Jupyter Notebook 6.3.0

 ## Results

-### Clustering Cryptocurrencies using K-Means – Elbow Curve
+### Clustering Cryptocurrencies using K-Means â€“ Elbow Curve

 An output of 4 clusters was decided based on the Elbow Curve.